surfliner/surfliner-mirror/starlight/README.md

 ### Via the command line
-**Note:** The command line import is not being actively developed and should not be used without consultation with the geniza development team.
+**Note:** The command line import is not being actively developed and should not be used without consultation with the Starlight development team.

 This instance has been enhanced with a CLI batch import tool that takes CSV metadata files and creates exhibits.